 Close view of sawn surface of a limestone with accretionary algal structures known as oncolites.
 The individual spherical forms are about 1 cm diameter.
 At right side of photo are smaller spheres, oolites, formed by chemical precipitation of carbonate around tiny clastic grains that serve as nuclei for deposition.

-http://www.eos.ubc.ca/resources/slidesets/cag/deftect/stylo_start.html (fourth slide)